sherriejudy/QA-analytics-automation/README.md

 Additional form filling is available with selenium IDE chrome extension.
 Two sample Shaw.ca form tests are already provided inside `ide_tests folder ` from your cloned repository.
 To run a test form:

-* Clear cache on your default browser
+* Clear cache on your chrome browser
-  * Go to Settings on the browser
+  * Go to Settings on chrome
-  * clear browsing data
+  * Clear browsing data
 * Using Selenium IDE
   * Install Selenium IDE from Google Chrome Extension store
   * Click on Selenium IDE icon on the extension bar